-Mousley, in what one might call his "yearning for the human" - paraphrasing Akeel Bilgrami's introduction to Edward Said's Humanism and Democratic Criticism (2004) - is following in the footsteps of eminent and critical humanists like Said, for whom humanism is first of all, literally speaking, self-criticism.
-And this means, of course, that the task of every humanist scholar or "philologist" is to be critical of humanism itself.
-As admirable and noble as this existential, almost desperately hopeful, yearning for our promised humanity might seem, the implied radical openness of the human and the idea of thinking the human "at the limits", remains a high-risk strategy.
-Humanism has never been able to guarantee anything, and even Shakespeare as "life coach" cannot perform miracles.
+Mousley, in what I would call his 'yearning for the human', 35 is following in the footsteps of eminent critical humanists like Edward Said, for whom humanism is first of all, literally speaking, self-criticism, while the foremost task of every humanist scholar or 'philologist' is to be critical of humanism itself.
+As admirable and noble as this existential, almost desperately hopeful, yearning for our 'promised' humanity is, the radical openness of the human and thinking the human 'at the limits' are part of a very risky strategy.
+Humanism has never been able to guarantee anything, and even Shakespeare as 'life coach' cannot perform miracles.
 There have always been humans who yearned for something entirely other than (being) human - and currently their number seems to be on the rise again.
-One can yearn for God, or spiritual community, but also for the machine, artificial intelligence, or a transhuman successor species, in short, (self)transcendence in any form.
-This is why merely radicalising the critical potential that undoubtedly lies in some forms of humanism (cf. Halliwell & Mousley, 2003) is probably not enough and one should instead insist on using the admittedly awkward "posthumanist" label, at the risk of being mistaken for a "technoenthusiast".
+One can yearn for God, the artificial intelligence, transhuman successor species, in short, transcendence in any form.
+This is why I have no confidence in merely radicalising the critical potential that undoubtedly lies in some forms of humanism.
+Instead I would insist on using the admittedly awkward 'posthumanist' label, at the risk of being mistaken for a 'techno-enthusiast'.
 But the historical-material imperative compels one to take the newness of the posthuman challenge seriously and to a certain extent, literally.
-Shakespeare after humanism is still humanist - that maybe true, but the challenge to the humanist tradition does not just stem from anti-humanist theory, it also lies in "post-, de-, super-, trans-" etc. humanising tendencies within modernity and thus at the heart of technoscience and late capitalist humanity.
-In this sense, Shakespeare might not be merely "after" humanism, but he might also be "after" technology and, ultimately, "after" the human as such.
+Shakespeare 'after' humanism is still humanist - maybe.
+But the challenge to the humanist tradition does not just stem from antihumanist theory, it also lies in 'post-, de-, super-, trans-' etc. humanising tendencies within technoscience and late capitalist humanity itself.
+In this sense, Shakespeare is not only 'after' humanism, he is also 'after' technology and, ultimately, 'after' the human as such.